Kuxry/UOT-course/README.md

 # UOT-course

-This repository contains the materials for my personal assignments at the University of Tsukuba
+This repository contains the materials for my personal assignments at the University of Tsukuba.
+Good luck！